 10. And, finally, she’s just really funny.

 Now that we’re following her on Facebook, Twitter, Instagram, and YouTube (did we get them all?), it’s clear how funny Maisie is.
 And fun.
-We’ll admit, we have a total friend crush.

 Can u pretty please send me funny pictures of Sophie and I when we were well young?
 They make me laugh so much